axwitech/pygame_astar/README.md

-## Modified version of pygames array_backed_grid.py to support a star pathfinding and procedural map generation based on cellular automata
+## A star pathfinding with proceduraly generated map

+This is based on pygames array_backed_grid.py.

 Tutorials used:
 * http://www.policyalmanac.org/games/aStarTutorial.htm